What Services Do Concrete Companies Offer?

 Concrete Repair

 Concrete can weaken over time from weather damage, poor installation, or normal wear and tear.
 A concrete company can fix damaged driveways, sidewalks, and more.
-Techniques such as patching, rebar replacement, epoxy injections, and resurfacing can restore functionality, strength, and appearance to distressed areas.
-This saves you from replacing the whole slab.
+Techniques such as patching, rebar replacement, epoxy injections, and resurfacing can restore strength, appearance, and functionality to distressed areas.
+This saves you from having to redo the whole structure.

 Cost of Concrete Services in Bensalem

-While the final cost will depend on your specific project, our research shows Bensalem concrete services run around $4–$7* per square foot and $99–$110 per cubic yard.
+While your cost will depend on your specific job, our research shows Bensalem concrete services cost around $4–$7* per square foot and $99–$110 per cubic yard.

 *Costs sourced from multiple 2022 reports, including those from Concrete Network and LawnStarter.